mworchel/xatlas-python/README.md

 # `uvs` contains texture coordinates of the new vertices (shape Nx2, type float32)
 vmapping, indices, uvs = xatlas.parametrize(mesh.vertices, mesh.faces)

-# Trimesh does not correctly export the parametrized mesh, so we
+# Trimesh needs a material to export uv coordinates and always creates a *.mtl file.
-# can use the `export` helper function to export the mesh as obj.
+# Alternatively, we can use the `export` helper function to export the mesh as obj.
 xatlas.export("output.obj", mesh.vertices[vmapping], indices, uvs)

 # Both `xatlas.parametrize` and `xatlas.export` also accept vertex normals